ComposableFi/composable-ibc/hyperspace/core/README.md

 ## Using the relayer

-Using the relayer just requires having a `Chain` implementation for the chains that messages would be relayed between
+Using the relayer requires having a [`Chain`](/hyperspace/primitives/src/lib.rs#L346) implementation for the chains in question.

 ```rust
     // Naive example of how to use the relayer